haoran-ding/haoran-ding.github.io/_pages/about.md

 ---

 I am Haoran Ding, a CS Ph.D. that graduated from Shanghai Jiao Tong University (SJTU).
 I earned my bachelor degree in Computer Science from Nanjing University.
-My research focuses on developing practical theories and tools that can enhance both software performance.
+My research focuses on developing practical theories and tools that can enhance the performance of software, such as databases and cloud applications.